Hologos/shell-tea-timer/README.md

 ```
 $ shell-tea-timer

-Welcome to Shell Tea Timer
+Welcome to Shell Tea Timer (v1.0, 1.12.2022 20:00:00)

 What would you like to do?
 Start new session

 Choose a tea you want to brew: Day Drinking Diva (raw, sheng)

 Choose a pot you want to brew in: White Broken Zhong 100 ml

+Do you want to modify brewing parameters?
+No

 Heat your water to 95°C.